-Where possible, we aim to press on as best we can, working remotely and independently, and relying on technology for our communications.
-However, much of what we do depends on collaboration with key partners, eg Bude-Stratton Town Council, Cornwall Council, local businesses and many partners, which may limit what can be achieved.
+BCCT and Covid-19.
+BCCT intends to press on as best we can, working remotely and independently, relying on technology for communications.
+Much of what we do depends on collaboration with many partners, which means that some projects will be on hold.
+Read more here

 Our mission statement: